Family reunion invitations that get you a real headcount

 Share one link per family

-Each household gets a private link.
-Text it, email it, or paste it in a DM.
-Whoever opens it responds for the group.
+Each family gets its own link.
+Text it, email it, or drop it in a chat.
+Whoever opens it replies for the group.

 3